wtre/iBMSC/README.md

 * Fixed the Statistic Label not including notes between D1-D8.
 Statistic window still not fixed.
 * Fixed the total note count on the toolbar.
 * Reorganized the sidebar so you can tab between textboxes properly (mostly).
+* Prevented notes in Expansion Code from being loaded.
 ## Functionality
 * Added Random and S-Random.
 For S-random, note overlapping can occur.
 * Added a display for recommended #TOTAL.